 4. Leverage the power of networking and build an online presence

-Having online presence is a crucial step in turning your hobby into a business.
+Having an online presence is a crucial step in turning your hobby into a business.
 Even if your new business is a local plumbing service, a website and social media presence are essential for any small business.

 There’s no escaping the fact that, even for local businesses, the internet is where people go in today’s world to find information about products and services.